david-sawatzke/s32duino/README.md

 - Implement more libraries

 ## LICENSE
 Most of the files have copyright notices, which apply.
-The rest is licensed under GPLv2
+The rest is licensed under GPLv2 or later